 What are the savings limits?

-If you or your partner have £6,000 (£10,000 if you are over state pension age) or less in savings this will not affect your claim for these benefits.
+If you or your partner have £6,000 or less in savings this will not affect your claim for these benefits.

-If you or your partner have £16,000 or more in savings, you will not be entitled to any of these benefits.
+If you and/or your partner have £16,000 or more in savings, you will not be entitled to Universal Credit.

 The rest is treated as if it gives you a monthly income of £4.35 for each £250, or part of £250.